 He looked down at the piece of paper with Charlotte’s notes.

 Just looking at the material names, Ryu knew this was going to be an expensive endeavor.
 That, and he also needed to get stronger for when he needed to hunt for certain materials.

 I have a lot of work cut out for me…

 Turning the corner, he saw Yue Yi, Ling Li, and Tazuki all lying against the wall of a grand building entrance.
 The building was gated twice, one gate for each of its two doors.
 However, only the left gate was guarded by soldiers, and most of the people coming in and out of it were dressed in very proper attire.
-On the other hand, mostly normal-looking folk were coming in and out.
+On the other hand, at the right gate, mostly normal-looking folk were coming in and out.

 When Ling Yi caught sight of Ryu, she waved.
 “Hey!
 How was your shopping adventure today?”